smorantg2/playlist_generator/README.md

 ## Description

-Tkinter-based GUI to generate playlists based on your current mood from +160.000 Spotify songs.
+Tkinter-based GUI to generate playlists based on your current mood ("Happiness" and "Energy") from +160.000 Spotify songs.

 Please note that the songs are represented in a latent space created by using a VAE (Variational Autoencoder) and the axis representation is open to interpretation.